Funding & Learning Opportunities

-Dedicated to improving the quality of life and expanding the economic opportunity for rural American by providing various loan and grant programs to help meet the diverse needs of small rural communities for housing, businesses, and critical infrastructure.
+USDA Rural Development is dedicated to improving the quality of life and expanding the economic opportunity for rural Americans by providing various loan and grant programs to help meet the diverse needs of small rural communities for housing, businesses, and critical infrastructure.

 Infrastructure Assistance Coordinating Council (IACC)